awslabs/pgbouncer-fast-switchover/README.md

 `routing_rules_py_module_file = /etc/pgbouncer-rr/routing_rules.py`

 The file should contain the following Python function:
-`def routing_rules(username, query):`
+`def routing_rules(username, query, in_transaction):`
-- The function parameters will provide the username associated with the client, and a query string.
+- The function parameters will provide the username associated with the client, a query string, and the value indicating whether there is an ongoing transaction.
 - The function return value must be a valid database key name (dbkey) as specified in the configuration file, or `None`:
   - When a valid dbkey is returned by the routing function, the client connection will be routed to a connection in the specified server connection pool.
   - When `None` is returned by the routing function, the client remains routed to its current server connection.